Railroad: Wisconsin & Michigan railroad

 1920.
 The W&M line between Peshtigo and E. Norway resumes operation.
 [MRL]

 1938.
 January.
-The interstate commerce commission authorized the W&M to abandon is entire line.
-The road extends from Bagley Junction, WI to Iron Mountain MI, approximately 62 miles, with a branch from Aragon Junction to Norway, MI and about 5.5 miles and terminal facilities at Menominee, MI.
+The interstate commerce commission authorizes the W&M to abandon its entire line.
+The road extends from Bagley Junction, WI to Iron Mountain MI, approximately 62 miles, with a branch from Aragon Junction to Norway, MI and about 5.5 miles of terminal facilities at Menominee, MI.
 The railroad was also given permission to abandon operation under trackage rights over the line of the Milwaukee Road between Bagley Junction and Menominee.
 The salvage value of the line, including land, was estimated at about $500,000.
 Investment in the road and equipment as of December 31, 1936 was shown at $1.4 million.
-The ICC said the time was in poor physical condition and the record "does not warrant a conclusion there will be a sufficient increase in traffic and revenues to require the rehabilitation of the line."
+The ICC said the line was in poor physical condition and the record "does not warrant a conclusion there will be a sufficient increase in traffic and revenues to require the rehabilitation of the line."
 [IDG-1938-0120]

 1838.
 August 5.
 W&M Railway Quits.
 Another of the railroads that were built to tap the iron and timber resources of northern Wisconsin and the Upper Peninsula of Michigan is pulling up its tracks.
 The Wisconsin and Michigan railroad ran its last train yesterday, permission having been granted by the ICC to abandon its operations of its 62 miles of tracks.
 Insufficient traffic is the reason for the railroad's folding up.

 The original railroad line was between Peshtigo Harbor and Peshtigo, built in 1862 by the Peshtigo Lumber company.
 The eight-mile line was taken over by the W&M railway company in 1895 and was extended from Peshtigo to Faithorn Junction in 1894.
 In 1903, the line was extended to Quinnesec and in 1908 from Quinnesec to Iron Mountain.
-John Marsch, Chicago capitalist, is the sole owner of the railroad, having acquired it 25 years ago.
+John Marsch, a Chicago capitalist, is the sole owner of the railroad, having acquired it 25 years ago.
 He at one time had extensive lumbering and mining interests in the upper peninsula.

 1938.
 The line from Bagley Jct. to E. Norway is abandoned (with the portion from E. Norway to milepost 75.8 sold to the Milwaukee Road.
 [MRL]